Folding bicycle: Portability

 The primary purpose of folding a bike is to increase its portability.
 This is so that it may be more easily transported and stored, and thus allow greater flexibility.
 Many public transportation systems ban or restrict unfolded bicycles, but allow folded bikes all or some of the time.
 For example, Transport for London allows folding bikes at all times on the Underground, but on buses it is down to the driver's discretion.
 Some transport operators only allow folding bicycles if they are enclosed in a bag or cover.
 Airline baggage regulations often permit folding bikes as ordinary luggage, without extra cost.
-Singapore has also implemented new laws to allow folding bicycles in its rail and bus transportation system, with certain size and time limitations.

 Landing Gear is a patented design by Dahon.

 Rolling wheels are installed for some folding bikes for ease of portage when folded.
 For example, Dahon designed the Landing Gear, a specialized device that attaches to the bottom of the bike frame near the pedals.
 It features a foldable wheel that provides additional support when the bike is folded.
 This support makes it easy to maneuver the bike in its compact, folded state, offering exceptional convenience for everyday use.